 The essence of negligence per se is that the defendant driver’s violation of a law – particularly a law that is safety-related, and one under which you were of the class of persons the law was meant to protect – can itself constitute an argument that the defendant was negligent.
 So, for example, if the other driver was speeding, or was driving while intoxicated, or committed some other safety-related traffic violation that was a substantial factor in causing the harm that you suffered, then the burden can shift to the defendant to prove that he or she was not negligent.

 We need to note that a showing of negligence per se does not mean that you will win your case, or mean in an automatic sense that the other driver was negligent.
 But it can be a useful tool in making your burden of proof as a plaintiff easier.
-To learn more about how negligence per se works under California law, we recommend that you contact a personal injury attorney licensed to practice in this state.
+To learn more about how negligence per se works under California law, we recommend that you contact an Irvine personal injury lawyer licensed to practice in this state.